uadmin/uadmin/docs/_build/html/_sources/document_system/tutorial/part2.rst.txt

 |

-In the `next part`_, we will talk about linking models using a foreign key.
+In the `next part`_, we will talk about linking models using a foreign key for folders.

 .. _next part: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part3.html